tJouve/snowcamp-2024-wasm/SLIDES.md

 ---
 # 🚀 Exercises 07, 08, 09

-- Extism plug-ins with the Extism PDKs
+- Create Extism plug-ins with the Extism PDKs
+  - Golang
+  - Rust
+  - JavaScript
-- Use the Extism CLI
+- Use the Extism CLI to call the functions

 ---
 # Create a Host Application